Discover the growing respect that pop music is earning in the academic world.…

 - How do you communicate important information to students?

 To most people, Promotion is what they think Marketing is.
-However, as you’ve just read, a lot more needs to be considered and confirmed before the seventh P is even put into action.
+However, as you’ve just read, much more needs to be considered and confirmed before the seventh P is even implemented.

 - Word of mouth